 Should you donate blood?

-Dr. Heather Weber at Aurora Health Center in Walworth, Wis., shares these five reasons why you should give blood this summer — and throughout the year.
+Dr. Heather Weber, a family medicine physician at Aurora Health Center in Walworth, Wis., shares five reasons why you should give blood this summer — and throughout the year.

 - Perhaps a friend or family member received units of blood during an illness, providing healing or extra time to make more memories.

 - To give back or pay it forward

 - Perhaps you have or will need blood in the future for your own healing.